Teaching & Learning

 Student who play a Brass, Woodwind and or Percussive instrument have the opportunity to join the school band after 6 months of playing.
 Students are committed and rehearse weekly.
 Day and times are negotiated at the start of the year.
 We include our Beach Front Hub Students in the band also.

-DECD Beach Front Hub Program – Brighton High School
+DfE Beach Front Hub Program – Brighton Secondary School

 First Language Maintenance and Development (FLMD) Programs